 - Student performance on screenings and evaluations including a review of student academic growth before and after school closures and summer. - A single point in time academic screening upon school reopening will not be sufficient to determine risk.
-Daily, brief (15 minute) class-wide intervention for 2 weeks prior to screening can help clarify which students will need intensive instruction or a referral for evaluation. - Formative assessment practices, such as exit tickets, and targeted checks of specific subject and grade-level areas (phonics, reading, and math fluency) will be instrumental in rounding out the data profile of a student. - The American Psychological Association (APA) recommends full-scale score use rather than subtest scores to avoid skewed results.
-Test norms do not account for a half year gap of in person instruction or virtual administration.
-Since cognitive assessments are not required for SLD identification, teams should determine what assessments are needed to identify a disability for the individual student in question. - Examine exclusionary factors such as visual, hearing, motor, intellectual, or emotional disabilities as well as environmental, cultural, economic disadvantage, and English language proficiency considerations.
+Daily, brief (15 minute) class-wide intervention for 2 weeks prior to screening can help clarify which students will need intensive instruction or a referral for evaluation. - Acceleration strategies combined with formative assessment practices, such as exit tickets, and targeted checks of specific subject and grade-level areas (phonics, reading, and math fluency) will be instrumental in rounding out the data profile of a student.
+Using acceleration strategies to provide supports at the moment they are needed in the classroom helps to make on-grade-level content accessible to all students.
+When students immediately apply new skills they are more likely to internalize them.
+Acceleration focuses on teaching only what must be learned, at the precise time it is needed, instead of reteaching everything. - Since test norms do not account for a half year gap of in person instruction or virtual administration, the American Psychological Association (APA) recommends full-scale score use rather than subtest scores to avoid skewed results.
+Given that cognitive assessments are not required for SLD identification, teams should determine what assessments are needed to identify a disability for the individual student in question. - Examine exclusionary factors such as visual, hearing, motor, intellectual, or emotional disabilities as well as environmental, cultural, economic disadvantage, and English language proficiency considerations.
 Appropriate instruction for MLLs has additional considerations including access to a robust core in both ELA and math.

 Where there is a suspicion of a disability, neither COVID nor MTSS can be used to create unreasonable delays in identification of SLD.
 Implementation of MTSS is not a reason to request an extension to the evaluation timeline.
-IDEA does permit that both schools and parents can agree to extend evaluation timelines. $\frac{8300.309}{(c)}$
+IDEA does permit that both schools and parents can agree to extend evaluation timelines. \$ 300.309 (c) If an LEA does not suspect the child has a disability, it may deny the parent's request for an initial evaluation.